HospitalRun/hospitalrun-frontend/README.md

 - Go to `http://<docker-machine ip>:4200` in a browser and login with username `hradmin` and password `test`.

 ### Accessing HospitalRun with Docker or Docker-compose
-If you are not running with docker toolbox please do the following:
+If you are not running with Docker toolbox, please do the following:
 - Go to `http://localhost:4200` in a browser and login with username `hradmin` and password `test`.

 ### Troubleshooting your local environment